-How to Remove the Clutch on a Polaris RZR
+How to Remove a Polaris RZR 900 Clutch

 Removing the clutch on a Polaris UTV may be the first step to a bigger project, such as installing a rebuilt clutch.

 Thankfully, removing the clutch on a Polaris RZR only requires a handful of tools, including a clutch puller.
-Here are some other tools you’ll need, as well as the steps involved to remove the clutch on a Polaris RZR.
+Watch the video above and follow the steps below to remove the clutch on a Polaris RZR 900.

 Tools Needed – Polaris RZR 900XP Clutch Removal